hagl/dhall-unison/README.md

 ### Limitations

+The following features are not yet supported
-* date & time types are still unsuported
+* date & time types
-* importing of external files is not yet supported
+* importing of external files
+* type-checking

 ## Copyright and license